 2. Duration of Copyright

-3. Rights of the Copyright Holder
+3. Rights of Copyright Holders

-- Reproduce or publish their work
+- Reproduce or publish your work

-- Translate or adapt their work
+- Translate or adapt it

-- Distribute, perform, or broadcast their work
+- Distribute, perform, or broadcast it

 4. Copyright Registration in Nepal